Years of Trial and Change: 1938-1958

 A controversial Oat Crown Rust resistance screen

 In 1953, faculty member Matthew Moore stirs great controversy when he proposes planting a buckthorn nursery on the Saint Paul Campus.
 Buckthorn (Rhamnus cathartica L.) is the alternate (sexual) host of the fungus Puccinia coronata, which causes Oat Crown Rust Disease.
 Many fear that the recombination of the fungus on buckthorn will produce new pathogenic races that will threaten oat production in Minnesota.
-Moore argues that the plot is inside a major city, Saint Paul, with no fields of oats for miles around.
-He argues that new pathogenic strains will be confined to the University plots inside the city.
+However, Moore argues that since the plot is inside the major city of Saint Paul, and that there are no fields of oats for miles around, the new pathogenic strains will be confined to the University plots inside the city.

 Mr. Moore plants his buckthorns in very wide-spread rows, and ‘inoculates them with year old infected oat straw.
 In between the rows of buckthorn bushes he plants rows of oat lines to be tested for Oat Crown Rust Disease resistance.
 In the spring the rust fungus from the oat straw infects young buckthorn leaves where it undergoes genetic recombination (it goes through its sexual stage).
 Thus the buckthorn bushes produce many new pathogenic races that attack oat seedlings if they are not genetically resistant.
 This proves to be most effective and a ‘hot’ screen for detection of high levels of genetic resistance to Oat Crown Rust Disease.
 Oat breeders from around the world send their oat lines and varieties to Matt Moore at Minnesota to be tested for Oat Crown Rust resistance.
 The legendary Matt Moore Buckthorn Plots are a big success and are still in use today on the Saint Paul Campus of the University of Minnesota.